rax-register/rax-register.github.io/_posts/2020-07-11-htb-optimum.md

     ./windows-exploit-suggester.py -i optimum.systeminfo -d 2020-05-07-mssb.xls

-If you look at the options, you may be tempted to use -l for local exploits only.
+If you look at the options for windows-exploit-suggester.py, you may be tempted to use -l for local exploits only.
 Do not do so as you may miss out on some potential exploits to use (in this case, the one we are going to use will not show up if you use -l)

 ![](/images/optimum/33. wes.png)
 ![](/images/optimum/33. wes_2.png)